 Important notice: We are pleased to be able to offer so many amazing experiences in Japan.
 However, we are sorry that we can only include these as a part of a full Japan holiday package which includes your accommodation and transport alongside the experiences presented in this section of the web site.

 located in Mount KoyaRead more >

 Interested in this Experience?
 It is included in this tour:

 Discover Japan's most important monuments on this superior 17-night trip, including the temples of Nikko, Hiroshima's Peace Park, and Himeji Castle.

-Discover Japan's most important cultural and historical monuments as you visit the temples of Nikko, the Peace Park at Hiroshima, and Himeji Castle, staying in outstanding accommodation - including a thatched farmhouse in Shirakawago and a temple lodging on Mount Koya.
+Discover Japan's most important cultural and historical monuments as you visit the temples of Nikko, the Peace Park at Hiroshima, and Himeji Castle, staying in outstanding accommodation - including a traditional townhouse in Kanazawa and a temple lodging on Mount Koya.

 For a beautiful memento, why not keep a shuuin stamp book to record each temple you have visited?

 Pilgrim's stay on Haguro-san